 It is not a trial.
 The hearing is usually informal and short.
-It is absolutely confidential.
+It is confidential.
 No one is allowed to attend except you, your lawyer, the judge, and possibly the judge's clerk.
 You may be able to bring a support person if you would like to.
-In some counties, including Allegheny and Dauphin counties, the judge may be able to handle hearings by phone/videoconferencing.
+In some counties, including Allegheny County, the judge may be able to handle hearings by phone/videoconferencing.

-How does the judge decide whether to grant permission for me to be able to make my own decision to have an abortion?
+How does the judge decide whether to give me permission to make my own pregnancy decision?

-The judge is required to answer one question: is this young person mature enough to make their own decision?
+The judge is required to answer one question: are you mature enough to make their own decision?
 If the answer is yes, the judge must give you permission to make your own decision regarding whether or not to have an abortion regardless of how he or she personally feels about abortion.
 You must also tell the judge that you have been counseled by a medical provider about your options and the risks of abortion and childbirth.